History of the Old European Restaurant

 1989: The concept of REMEMBERING OUR HERITAGE, came to life in the form of “Old Country Waffles Cakes and Teas,” (later to be renamed the Old European Restaurant), opened in Pullman Washington.

-It came about that a little deserted building which had at one time been a pancake house, sat unoccupied, and needed to be reopened.
-Francie Parker was asked by her then husband Rick Pedersen and the other investors, to develop a name, a menu, and a décor, that would make this little business have a special life.
+It came about that a little-deserted building which had at one time been a pancake house, sat unoccupied, and needed to be reopened.
+Francie Parker was asked by her then-husband Rick Pedersen and the other investors, to develop a name, a breakfast menu, and a décor, that would make this little business have a special life.

-The idea of using our restaurant to tell their stories, and serve their favorite recipes, seemed a perfect tribute to their dedication to God, Family and Country, if indeed the food was prepared from scratch in much the same manner as they had done.
-Twenty five years later, this tribute continues as Old European supplies great meals to people in Post Falls, Pullman and Spokane.
+The idea of using our restaurant to tell their stories, and serve their favorite recipes, seemed a perfect tribute to their dedication to God, Family, and Country if indeed the food was prepared from scratch in much the same manner as they had done.
+Twenty-five years later, this tribute continues as Old European supplies great meals to people in Post Falls, ID, Pullman, WA, and Spokane, WA.

 “Gosc w Dom, Bag w Dom”

 The mission statement she chose is “Gosc w Dom, Bag w Dom”.
 A Polish saying which means, Guest in the House, God in the House.
 If a theme song could be played, it would be Neil Diamond’s “They Come to America.”
 He pretty well describes the hope these brave men and women had when they left all previously known to stake out a better life for us, their children.